Mastergalen/Motion-Relationships/scripts/video-processor/README.md

-These scripts do all the preprocessing needed before videos are ready for annotation.
+These scripts perform all the preprocessing needed before videos are ready for annotation.

+It uses Mask-CNN for object detection, retrieves the bounding boxes, and then applies the Hungarian algorithm for tracking.

 ## Installation

+Install all the dependencies and clone our fork of Detectron.

 ```
 cd ~